-For many end users, the ability to effectively and easily operate their video management solution is critical to ensure proactive protection of people, premises and assets.
-Modern solutions enable the capture of ever increasing amounts of security data, and when an incident occurs, it is vital the operators have access to the right data without any risk of interference or human error detracting from the performance of the system.
-To introduce smart operations, IPS offers VideoManager 3D VMS, which boasts a host of intelligent features.
+For many high risk applications, the ability to effectively and easily operate a video management solution is critical to ensure proactive protection of people, premises and assets.
+Modern solutions enable the capture of ever increasing amounts of security data, and when an incident occurs, it is vital the operators have access to the right data without any risk of interference or human error.
+To facilitate smart operations, IPS offers VideoManager 3D VMS, which boasts a host of intelligent features.

-If video management systems have one flaw with regard to performance, it is that the operational flexibility and scalability can overwhelm an operator.
+If video management systems in complex high risk applications have one flaw with regard to performance, it is that the operational flexibility and scalability can overwhelm an operator.
 For example, a member of the security team might be responsible for managing events across a number of sites, spread across multiple geographical locations.
-The operator is unlikely to have an in-depth knowledge of every single site, and so remembering the cameras numbers or names can be problematic.
+The operator is unlikely to have an in-depth knowledge of every single site, and so remembering the cameras numbers or names of locations can be problematic.

 IPS has, for decades, dedicated itself to creating workable and efficient video surveillance solutions.
-When it created its VideoManager VMS software, the issues relating to operator efficiency were at the forefront of the company’s thinking.
+When it created its VideoManager VMS software, the issues relating to operator efficiency in high risk applications were at the forefront of the company’s thinking.

 IPS VideoManager 3D VMS

-The VideoManager VMS makes use of 3D technology.
-To activate the technology along with the additional functionality it provides, an upgraded licence for the VMS software package is required.
-IPS 3D technology enhances the operational feature-set, delivering added value and significant benefits for end users.
+The VideoManager VMS makes use of 3D technology which enhances the operational feature-set, delivering added value and significant benefits for end users.
 In many cases, the decision to select VideoManager over other VMS options will be to exploit the enhanced value on offer from the software’s 3D technology.

 VideoManager is, in itself, an open platform flexible VMS with support for a wide range of third party devices, including access control.
 The VMS includes motion detection and sabotage detection, and additional IPS intelligent video analytics can be added via licence upgrades.
 The VMS has been designed to be intuitive, and the client uses three screens: Alarms, Live and Playback.